 Motorcycle enthusiasts tend to have a solid emotional connection to their bikes, maybe even more than car owners.
 The problem with such devotion is that it can sometimes cloud your better judgment.
 While shopping for the bike of your dreams, your emotions could get the better of you.

-Putting out the money for a new or used machine is no time to abandon rational thought.
-So, before visiting your local dealer or checking the want ads, spend some time determining just how much you can realistically afford to spend and find out all you can on the best and most economical way to finance your motorcycle.
+Before visiting your local dealer or checking the want ads, spend some time determining just how much you can realistically afford to pay.
+This process should involve exploring the best ways to finance your motorcycle.

-Motorcycle manufacturers are another source of financing.
-They often offer special financing programs as part of their sales promotion efforts, particularly on newly introduced models or on models that are slow in selling.
+Motorcycle manufacturers are another potential source of financing.
+They may offer special financing programs as part of their sales promotion efforts, particularly on unpopular or newly introduced models.
 Always ask your dealer if there are any OEM (original equipment manufacturer) loans available on the models you are interested in.
-These options are, of course, for new bikes only.

-One of the best places to seek out a loan is through a local bank or credit union.
-The rates and terms available are almost always better than you will receive from other sources, particularly when it comes to credit unions.
-You normally don't have to be a current customer to get a bank loan, but you will need to be a member of a credit union to obtain financing there.
+One of the most cost-effective places to seek out a loan is through a local bank or credit union.
+The rates and terms available are almost always better than those you would receive from other sources.

 In addition to traditional banks and credit unions, there are online lending options.
 These can be viable options, but you must do your homework.
 Research the lender to determine how credible they are.
 Seek out reviews from past customers.

 You shouldn't go into this process with the mindset that you will buy the bike at any cost and with any form of financing.
 For instance, using your home as collateral for a loan is something you should consider very carefully.
 Do you want to put your home at risk for a new motorcycle?